xyliatgithub/EN.650.654-Spring2026/LabFour/readme.md

 - **Task 3.a**
   - Use three VMs A, B and C. (machine A: running the firewall; machine B: outside of the firewall; machine C: outside of the firewall, running telnet server)
-  - Provide a screenshot of each captured traffic on each machine.
+  - Provide a screenshot of captured traffic on each machine.
   - When you telnet from machine A to machine C you should use the following command:
     ```bash
     ssh -L 8000:Machine_C_IP:23 seed@Machine_B_IP